flugel-it/moving-to-terraform/README.md

 ## Configuration Management and Automation

-As I already mention here we use just a simple shell script.
-Ideally instead of just installing Nginx, in thu user data you will have something to install your desired software like SaltStack, Chef or Puppet, set a role and deploy tour instance.
-Here is a small snippet on how we do it with Saltstack.
+As I mentioned we used a simple shell script, ideally instead of just installing Nginx, in the user data you will have something to install your orchestration software so choice like, SaltStack, Chef, Ansible, Puppet, etc. Here's is a small snippet of how we do it with Saltstack.

 ```
 apt-get update